The blue star fern (Phlebodium aureum) is an epiphytic fern commonly known as ‘Golden Polypody’.

-Good light is most appropriate for growth of Phlebodium aureum.
+Good light is most appropriate for the growth of Phlebodium aureum.

-If you are placing near sunlight windowsill, its best to place behind other plants so, it get indirect sunlight.
+If you are placing near sunlight windowsill, it’s best to place it behind other plants so, it gets indirect sunlight.
 That is why ideal for homes and offices.

 2. Choose Best Pot

 To grow plant best needs appropriate conditions.
 If you want your fern to be evergreen, select the best pot.

 A pot with a drainage hole is necessary as it doesn’t retain water and the plant would be safe from root rot.